nikvdp/1bin/README.md

 Some potential use cases:

-- easily use popular command-line tools from inside restricted environments such as docker containers
+- easily use popular command-line tools from inside restricted environments such as docker containers or CI environments on both Mac and Linux
 - easily install command-line tools for one off use-cases on someone else’s machine
 - make more portable shell scripts that can download any needed third party tools on the fly, regardless of what package managers the OS has provided
 - (relatively) easily create self-contained and easily deployable packages of your own software for distributing to your end users.